What is Outbound Sales? Guide for B2B Businesses

 Cold Calling Tools

-Cold calling is perhaps one of the crudest marketing tools; some might even consider it archaic.
+Cold calling is perhaps one of the crudest outbound sales strategies; some might even consider it archaic.
 It is still commonly used, however, and for a straightforward reason: It’s effective.
 Indeed, companies that still use cold calling see on average 42% more growth than those that don’t.

 One of the essential tools for cold calling is a VoIP system, or similar.
 This allows you to make calls over the internet rather than using a standard telephone line which would cost you a lot of money.